-Our SEN Coodinator is Jill Fox - Strategic Lead for SEND
+Our SEN Coodinator is Carly Perry - Strategic Lead for SEND

 From September 2014, all maintained schools and academies have a legal obligation to publish an annually reviewed Special Educational Needs Information Report.
 The purpose of this report is to give information about how the school implements the Special Educational Needs Policy.